learnk8s/learnk8s.io/src/bite-sized-articles/ingressApiGateway/ingressApiGateway.md

 ![Ingress as a load balancer](ingress.svg)

-While the most popular ingress is the [ingress-nginx project](https://github.com/kubernetes/ingress-nginx), there're several other options when it comes to selecting and using an Ingress.
+While the most popular ingress is the [ingress-nginx project](https://github.com/kubernetes/ingress-nginx), there are several other options when it comes to selecting and using an Ingress.

 You can choose from Ingress controllers that:

-- handle HTTP traffic such as [Contour](https://github.com/heptio/contour) and [Treafik Ingress](https://docs.traefik.io/user-guide/kubernetes/)
+- handle HTTP traffic such as [Contour](https://github.com/heptio/contour) or [Treafik Ingress](https://docs.traefik.io/user-guide/kubernetes/)
 - support UDP and TCP traffic such as [Citrix Ingress](https://github.com/citrix/citrix-k8s-ingress-controller)
 - support Websockets such as [HAProxy Ingress](https://github.com/jcmoraisjr/haproxy-ingress)

-There are also other hybrid Ingress controllers can integrate with existing cloud providers such as [Zalando's Skipper Ingress](https://opensource.zalando.com/skipper/).
+There are also other hybrid Ingress controllers can that integrate with existing cloud providers such as [Zalando's Skipper Ingress](https://opensource.zalando.com/skipper/).

-When it comes to API gateways in Kubernetes, you have a few popular choices to select from.
+When it comes to API gateways in Kubernetes, there are a few popular choices to select from.

 ## Option #1 — The king of API Gateways: Kong

-If you're building an API, you might be interested in what the [Kong Ingress](https://konghq.com/blog/kong-kubernetes-ingress-controller/) has to offer.
+If you are building an API, you might be interested in what [Kong Ingress](https://konghq.com/blog/kong-kubernetes-ingress-controller/) has to offer.

 **Kong is an API gateway built on top of Nginx.**

 Kong is focused on API management and offers features such as authentication, rate limiting, retries, circuit breakers and more.

-What's interesting about Kong is that comes packaged as a Kubernetes Ingress.
+What's interesting about Kong is that it comes packaged as a Kubernetes Ingress.

-So you could use in your cluster as a gateway between your users and your backends.
+So it could be used in your cluster as a gateway between your users and your backend services.

 You can expose your API to external traffic with the standard Ingress object: